tkeskita/smoothMesh/README.md

 - `-boundaryMaxLayers` specifies the number of boundary cell layers beyond which boundary blending options above ceases to affect smoothing, and only centroidal smoothing is applied (default: 4).

+- `-patches` option can be used to limit the boundary layer treatment to specified patches only.
+You can specify one or several patches, optionally with wild cards.
+For example `-patches 'walls'` or `-patches '( stator "rotor.*" )'`.

 ## Description of the algorithm